 62. The Advances Repayable include (i) various special accounts of large advances or of recurring outlay which are recoverable from different sources, and (ii) a number of petty miscellaneous advances arising in the course of business and recoverable within a short time.
 The former are usually watched by separate accounts working up to the ledger; the latter are recorded in detail and recoveries watched in the "Objection Books", but only pass as a single account upon the ledger.
-In the latter case the ledger balance has to be agreed with the aggregate of the details in the "Objection Books" and in the former limitar reconciliation is necessary in those cases in which different classes of the latter than the same account.
-The balances outstanding ander this head comprise mostly balances of payments made to officers of lovernment.
+In the latter case the ledger balance has to be agreed with the aggregate of the details in the "Objection Books" and in the former similar reconciliation is necessary in those cases in which different classes of transactions are included in the same account.
+The balances outstanding under this head comprise mostly balances of payments made to officers of Government.